hgroup

 Class Description

-.tight Minimal spacing (--size-2xs) between elements
+.tight No gap between elements

-.spaced Generous spacing (--size-s) between elements
+.spaced Generous spacing between elements

 .reversed Flexbox column-reverse to show subtitle above heading